How Do I Use Social Media Effectively in Senior Living?

 If you are adding social media to your senior living marketing strategy, then congratulations!
 You are helping your communities stand out in beneficial ways online to family members, seniors, referral partners, employees, and more.

-Having social media in your marketing toolbox helps you reach a vast audience of family members and seniors combined, and it does not cost you a dime.
+Having social media in your marketing toolbox helps you reach a vast audience of family members and seniors, and it does not cost you a dime.
 It’s a simple truth that social media is here to stay.
 In fact, the Pew Research Center states that adults 65 and older have taken to social media a lot more in the last decade, with the number of users in this age group growing fourfold.

 Benefits of C&C Managing Your Senior Living Social Media Accounts